CFS: Cognitive Flexibility Scale

 3. Total score range: 12-72

-4. Higher scores indicate greater cognitive flexibility in communication
+4. Higher scores indicate greater self-reported cognitive flexibility

 Score Interpretation